wing5wong/artisan-whs-static/source/_news/2019-11-26_rivercity-speed-skating-tour-in-whanganui-this-weekend.md

 South Canterbury's Arianna Snook is returning to defend her 2017 title, with club mate Jazmyn McAuley coming with her.

-Whanganui's **Renee Teers and Monique Cleeve** have improved since last year, having had international experience with Cleeve joining Snook in the New Zealand team at the World Championships while Teers raced in the Asia games.
+Whanganui's **Renee Teers and Monique Cleeve** (former WHS students) have improved since last year, having had international experience with Cleeve joining Snook in the New Zealand team at the World Championships while Teers raced in the Asia games.

 Smith said Palmerston North youngster Serenity Griffiths should be in the mix, especially in the sprints and indoor events.